maiahalle/DS105_Group_Final_Project/README.md

 H2: We hypothesise that Republicans will be more likely to use words such as "family", "border" and "crime".

-We predict this because Republicans are generally known for their emphasis on traditional family values (Gronbeck-Tedesco, 2022), border security (Oliphant & Cerda, 2022), and crime (Gambino & Greve, 2022).
+We predicted this because Republicans are generally known for their emphasis on traditional family values (Gronbeck-Tedesco, 2022), border security (Oliphant & Cerda, 2022), and crime (Gambino & Greve, 2022).

+In addition to the above hypotheses, we were open to, and actively looking for any additional phenomena that we may not have predicted, for example other words from a non-ideological lens being common, or certain words being more common during certain time periods.

 ## Data Collection